roostoo/roostoo.github.io/terms-of-service.md

 To mirror real-life cryptocurrency trading, participants can choose between 2 types of trades when buying or selling a cryptocurrency.

--	Market Order: Refers to executing the trade immediately with the current market price.
+-	Market Order: Refers to the execution of the trade immediately with the current market price.
 Each Market Order will charge a virtual commission fee of 0.016%.
--	Limit Order: Refers to executing the trade at a specified price set by the participant.
+-	Limit Order: Refers to the execution of the trade at a specified price set by the participant.
 Each Limit Order will charge a virtual commission fee of 0.012%.

 **III.
 Leaderboard**

 The participants will be ranked according to the overall portfolio return rate during the length of the competition period.

-For example, a participant starts off with $50000 paper money and ends up with $55000 paper money in the portfolio, the portfolio return rate is ($55000 - $50000) / $50000 = 10%.
+For example, if a participant starts off with $50000 paper money and ends up with $55000 paper money in the portfolio, the portfolio return rate is ($55000 - $50000) / $50000 = 10%.

 Each competition will display internal leaderboard which is updated real-time.

 **IV.
 Competition Duration**

-The duration of the Roostoo General Competition is all-time.
+The duration of Roostoo Regular Competitions is 1-day, 3-day, and 7-day respectively.

 The duration of any Partner Host Competition is decided by the respective Partner Host.
 Each competition period normally falls within the range of maximum 30 days.